Artificial intelligence tools for information retrieval, research, and teaching

 Links to Android, iPhone apps download

-Google’s chatbot, which changed its name from Bard to Gemini, is available in both free and paid versions.
-It offers strong Hebrew capabilities and can generate images even in the free version.
-In the free English version, users can also get assistance from the chatbot in relation to other Google services such as Gmail, YouTube, or Google Drive.
+Google’s chatbot, which was rebranded from Bard to Gemini, is available in both a free and a paid version.
+It offers strong Hebrew language capabilities and includes image generation features even in the free version.

 Link to Gemini